Wolferado/puppeteer-tyres-scraper/README.md

 Bugs can occur.

-Created for friend of mine.
+Created for a friend of mine.